jenciso/newblog/content/blog/how-to-compile-a-global-protect-openconnect-version/index.md

 ## References:

-* [Here](https://serverfault.com/questions/584163/supplying-password-to-openconnect-started-via-start-stop-daemon) you have some ideas to create a init script.
+* https://serverfault.com/questions/584163/supplying-password-to-openconnect-started-via-start-stop-daemon.
+Here you will get more ideas to create an init script.